Configuring Azure Active Directory Integration with SAML

 - In the window that is displayed, copy the URL from the SAML Entity ID field.

 - Log in to Acunetix 360, and from the main menu, click Settings, then Single Sign-On.
 The Single Sign-On window is displayed.
-Select the Azure Active Directory tab.
+Select Azure Active Directory from the drop-down list.
 Paste the URL into the IdP Identifier field.